harshil-sahai/academic-website/content/project/example/index.md

 ---
-title: Job Loss and Behavioral Change: The Unprecedented Effects of the India Lockdown in Delhi
+title: "Job Loss and Behavioral Change: The Unprecedented Effects of the India Lockdown in Delhi"
 summary: "Early ecoconomics impacts of COVID-19 in low-income Delhi."
 tags:
 - other
 date: "2020-10-27T00:00:00Z"